 I know this is a popular upgrade that many make as one of their first modifications to their mustang.
 I have had these springs and shocks sitting on the shelf for a while now and finally was able to get them installed.
 After talking to several guys who autocross and Road Race I ended up going with the Eibach Pro Mustang Springs and the Tokico D-spec adjustable shocks.

 The Mustang Tokico D-Spec Shock & Struts are a very nice upgrade over stock and over non adjustable shocks.
 They have an adjustment knob that lets you set them very precisely and not just at a few different stops.
-These struts do require you upgrade to the Ford Racing GT500 Style Strut Mounts at the same time.
+The older 05-09 struts do require you upgrade to the Ford Racing GT500 Style Strut Mounts at the same time.
 Another welcome upgrade from factory suspension.
 These allow for more flex in the strut so that it will not bind as much as the factory stock mount.
 The 10-14 Struts have a shorter shaft at the top.

 I went to MC Racing for the install because working on a lift is so much nicer than a garage floor.
 Plus there is an alignment shop next door.